 - 1/4 cup fatty pan drippings from a roast (or substitute clarified butter*)

-- 2. Preheat the oven to 450°F (232°C).
+- Preheat the oven to 450°F (232°C).

-- 5. When they are done, tip the puddings out of the pan onto a wire rack and turn them upright.
-Poke each pudding with a skewer to let the steam out so it doesn’t collapse and let cool a few minutes before serving.
+- Carefully remove the pan(s) from the oven and gently tip the Yorkshire puddings out of the pan onto a wire rack and turn them upright.
+Poke each Yorkshire pudding with the tip of a skewer or a sharp knife to let the steam out so it doesn’t collapse.
+Let cool a few minutes before serving.